 Battery banks for off-grid and hybrid systems are not new, but the type of battery you choose impacts the overall efficiency of your system.

 The Fortress Power LFP battery bank improves efficiency via storage capacity and power output, and is safer for off-grid and hybrid systems.

 Here are a few reasons why we like this battery bank:

 - LFP batteries will not explode or catch fire because they use stable chemical compounds.

 - LFP batteries have been proven to be longer lasting and greener than lead-acid batteries without sacrificing power or reliability.

 - They grant a 100% depth of discharge, whereas lead-acid batteries only offer a 50% depth of discharge.

 - LFP battery banks will give you more reliable power that is less wasteful and less harmful to the environment than lead-acid batteries.

-When to Choose a Generator Over Battery Backup
+When to Choose a Generator Over Solar Battery Backup

 When you need a larger load covered like a whole house heat pump or base board heating (resistance heat), you can opt for a generator.
 Also, combined systems (Battery and Generator) have a place when you have critical/large loads for medical reasons like hospitals or financial firms that have crypto currency servers.